PineappleCrazy/routelog/README.md

 Currently supported:   `ELLX`

 ### Navaid Info
 This function provides you with information on Navaids based on their identifier given.
-It provides a name, country and frequency.
+It provides a name, country, equiptment type and frequency.

 ### Data Settings
 Import routedata from shuttles provided